logwet/noverworld/README.md

 You cannot customise the number, type or durability of the items in your inventory but you can adjust what slot they're in.
 You do this through editing `.minecraft/config/noverworld-X.X.X.json`.

-_(At the moment the slot of unstackable non-unique items, eg. the beds in classic, are not changeable.
-This may change in the future.)_
+_(At the moment the slot of non-unique items, eg. the beds in classic, are not directly configurable.
+They are automatically put into the first free slot, so you can move them around by editing the location of the unique items.)_

 ```json
 {